- About SIG

 Phillip A. Griffiths, Chairman and Founding Member

-Dr. Griffiths is an emeritus professor in the School of Mathematics at the Institute for Advanced Study in Princeton, New Jersey.
-He served as the Institute’s director from 1991-2003 and as a professor of mathematics from 2003-2009.
-He was formerly Provost and James B. Duke Professor of Mathematics at Duke University and professor of mathematics at Harvard, and he has taught at Princeton University and the University of California, Berkeley.
+Dr. Griffiths is Professor Emeritus in the School of Mathematics at the Institute for Advanced Study, where he served as Director from 1991-2003 and Professor of Mathematics from 2004-2009.
+Prior to joining the Institute, he was Provost and James B. Duke Professor of Mathematics at Duke University for eight years.
+From 1972-83 he was a professor of mathematics at Harvard University.
+Dr. Griffiths also taught at Princeton University and the University of California at Berkeley.
 He received his PhD from Princeton University.

 Bruce Alberts, since 2010